Lettuce, 'Grandpa Admire's'

 SOWING:

-Transplant out 3-4 week old plants.
+Transplant out 3-4 week-old plants.

 Direct seed after last frost.

-Sow every 3 weeks for constant lettuce.
+Sow every 3 weeks until 6 weeks before first Fall frost date for constant lettuce.

 Note: Seeds will become dormant if exposed to high temperatures.
 Lettuce grows best in cooler weather.